-All Registering Officers in England and Wales will have in their safekeeping two copies of the Registers (the books in which marriages are legally recorded), and a book of blank civil certificates for issuing copies of marriage register entries,
+All registering officers in England and Wales will have in their safekeeping two copies of the registers (the books in which marriages are legally recorded) and a book of blank civil certificates for issuing copies of marriage register entries.

 Immediately after the conclusion of the marriage the registering officer will prepare the two official marriage registers and the certified copy of the legal register (civil marriage certificate) (Qf&p 16.61 and see section 7).
 Although registering officers are not technically "authorised persons" they should regard themselves as being governed by similar constraints on completion of the registers.
-The Guide for Authorised Persons contains much useful information about the completion of the registers.
+The Guide for Authorised Persons contains much useful information about the completion of the registers, including what to do when someone is known by two names.